 4) planned dates and venue (or hoped-for venue).

 This proposal should be accompanied by a separate document clearly indicating cost estimates of all line items in the budget.
 Page-Barbour funds cannot support instructional costs.
 If appropriate, departments may hire graduate students to help administer the initiative at $15 per hour.
 Please work with your departments’ fiscal administrators for assistance with cost estimates.
 The budget is a key component of the application.

 If you have any questions about submitting an application, please contact the Page-Barbour Committee Chair James Loeffler.

-Submissions for Spring 2017 are due Monday, April 24.
+Submissions for Fall 2017 are due Wednesday, October 4.
 The Page-Barbour Committee will make its decisions soon thereafter.